gunnarvoet/niskine-proc/README.md

 |15339|M3     |Few days only|
 |15694|M3     |Full record|

-**SN3109** shows a trace of bad data where the top (steel) float was located, about 70m away from the ADCP.
-We now filter out the data by masking this bin and interpolate over the gap.
+**SN3109 (M1)** shows a trace of bad data where the top (steel) float was located, about 70m away from the ADCP.
+We now filter out the data by masking this bin and then interpolate over the gap.

-**SN9408** has noisy data in bins 6 to about 20 due to fishing long line entangled in the mooring.
+**SN9408 (M1)** has noisy data in bins 6 to about 20 due to fishing long line entangled in the mooring.
 This matches with notes from the mooring recovery showing long line to about 200m from the instrument.
 Beam 4 is noisier than beams 1 to 3.
 We still use the 4-beam solution as otherwise we don't have an error velocity to filter out bad data.
 A comparison with a 3-beam solution shows that this is the better approach.
 The percent good limit was increased to 70% for this instrument to filter out more noisy data.
 This leads to some gaps in the time series, mostly around 150m away from the ADCP, but overall the time series looks good.

-**SN14408** has a bad beam 2 that has to be masked in the processing, thus there is no error velocity available.
+**SN14408 (M1)** has a bad beam 2 that has to be masked in the processing, thus there is no error velocity available.
 Correlation is very low in the deep low-scattering environment and the correlation-based data-filtering is turned off.
 We thus only rely on a percent good criterion (reduced to 30% good) to filter out questionable data.

-**SN8065** and **SN8122** did not have pressure sensors.
+**SN8065 (M2)** and **SN8122 (M3)** did not have pressure sensors.
 We extended the processing code to allow for depth gridding using external pressure time series.

-#### Open issues
+#### Remaining problems
 We still need to work out one issue:
 **SN13481** has a full record, however, the pressure time series is not realistic.
 It does show variations as the nearby pressure time series from other ADCPs but we need to scale it by a factor of about 25 to get to realistic pressure values.
 We are still in communication with RDI trying to figure out what is going on here.
+For now, the ADCP time series has been processed with a scaled pressure time series which might in the end be all that we can do.

 ### Flowquest